- What Is It?

 - Diagnosis and Chart

 - Hypoxia is a condition or state in which the supply of oxygen is insufficient for normal life functions; hypoxemia is a condition or state where there is a low arterial oxygen supply -- in some publications these terms are used interchangeably.

 - In general patient's hypoxemia, the blood oxygen level is about 92% or lower.

 - There are a variety of causes and potential causes of any type of hypoxia.

 - Symptoms of hypoxia and/or hypoxemia may be acute or chronic and vary in intensity from mild to severe.
 Common acute symptoms are:

 - Hypoxia or hypoxemia symptoms in children may be mouth breathing and drooling.

-- Hypoxia and/or hypoxemia may be prevented in some individuals by avoiding circumstances that reduce oxygen concentration in the environments or by providing oxygen before symptoms develop.
-People with asthma can prevent hypoxia/hypoxemia symptoms by taking certain medications on a regular basis as prescribed by their doctor.
+- Hypoxia and/or hypoxemia may be prevented in some individuals by avoiding circumstances that reduce the oxygen concentration in the environment or by providing oxygen before symptoms develop.
+People with asthma can prevent hypoxia/hypoxemia symptoms by taking certain medications regularly as prescribed by their doctor.